Plans from $29 · One-time payment · No subscription See Pricing

 • Diminished value, rental disputes, total loss ACV disputes

-• Small claims court filings ($30–$75 to file, no lawyer needed)
+• Small claims court filings ($30–$75 to file, no lawyer required)

-Talk to a Lawyer First
+Talk to a lawyer first

 • Significant injuries (surgery, ongoing treatment, permanent impairment)